 The foundation stage begins at the age of three years, when many of our children are in pre-school settings, although some will stay at home with family until they begin school.
 This stage includes all children in reception classes of primary school (Year R).
-We focus carefully on the transition of children from Year R to Year 1.
+We work alongside the Early Years Hub and focus carefully on the transition of children from Year R to Year 1.